 The CHP has Area Offices, Inspection Facilities, and Communication & Dispatch Centers throughout the state.
 To locate your nearest Area Office, use the search box or division map below.

-Throughout his career, Commissioner Okashima has actively engaged with the communities she serves, seeking every opportunity to participate in outreach events, and active involvement in departmental programs to provide the highest level of Safety, Service and Security to the people of California.
+Throughout his career, Commissioner Okashima has actively engaged with the communities he serves, seeking every opportunity to participate in outreach events, and active involvement in departmental programs to provide the highest level of Safety, Service, and Security to the people of California.

 Commissioner Okashima is an Advisory Committee member for the Commission on Peace Officer Standards and Training; and a member of Governor Newsom’s California Leads Diversity Task Force.
 Commissioner Okashima earned a Bachelor of Arts Degree in Political Science from San Jose State University, completed the University of California, Davis, Labor-Management Relations program, and graduated from the Federal Bureau of Investigation’s National Academy.